meric/leftry/README.md

   Create a non-terminal element.

   * `name` is the tostring value of the element.
-  * `generate` is the function that, when called with itself, returns the definition of this non-terminal.
+  * `generate` is the function that, when called with this element, returns the definition of this non-terminal.
 The values returned with this function will be wrapped in an `any`.
 You may optionally, explicitly return a single `any` that contains all the alternatives.
 Strings literals are automatically converted into `term` elements.
   * `initializer` is the function that will be called with values parsed from this element to let the user convert the parsed value into something useful.
-See "Constructors" section.
+See "Data Constructors" section.

   Usage: